-The charging port is located on side of the vehicle.
-Much like a fuel cap on non-EV´s.
+The charging port is usually located on side of the vehicle.
+Much like a fuel cap on non-EV's.
 Most car makers place the charging port on the driver side of the vehicle.

-The charging port is opened by pushing a button inside the vehicle, on the main screen, or taping on the cap itself from the outside.
+The charging port is opened by pushing a button inside the vehicle, on the main screen, or tapping on the cap itself from the outside.

 Every EV comes with a fast-charging cable which drivers can use for charging where there is no cable attached to the station.